SignalK/signalk.github.io/dev/multipleValues.md

     n2k: producerid-pgn-sourceid (producer id from server configuration, others from n2k data)
     nmea0183: producerid-talkerid-sentence (like n2k)
-    signalk: any valid string [a-zA-Z0-9]
+    signalk: any valid string matching regex [a-zA-Z0-9-]. eg alphabet, hyphens, and 0 to 9

 (The nmea0183 talker id is not in the schema as I write this, it will be added shortly)